Samuel “Sambo” Anderson (?-1845)

 Public domain image

 Samuel “Sambo” Anderson was one of the enslaved people on George Washington’s Virginia plantation, Mount Vernon.
-The early history of Anderson is unclear but what is known is Anderson was from what is now the west African nation of Guinea.
+The early history of Anderson is unclear, but what is known is that Anderson was from what is now the West African nation of Guinea.
 Anderson claimed to have been part of a royal family in the region before his capture and enslavement.
 Washington purchased Anderson sometime in the late 1750s and quickly put him to work at Mount Vernon.

 Anderson married another Mount Vernon bondservant, Agnes, who was a field worker.
-The couple had six children, Heuky, Cecelia, Anderson, Ralph, Charity, and Charles.
-All of them lived with their mother since Anderson was required to live separately from his family.
+The couple had six children: Heuky, Cecelia, Anderson, Ralph, Charity, and Charles.
+They all lived with their mother since Anderson was required to live separately from his family.
 Despite the separation, Anderson found ways to take care of them.
-He hunted birds and hogs which he sold to Washington.
-Anderson also became a beekeeper and sold gallons of valuable honey and beeswax to Washington between 1789 and 1797.
+He hunted birds and hogs, which he sold to Washington.
+Anderson also became a beekeeper, selling gallons of valuable honey and beeswax to Washington between 1789 and 1797.

-Like all enslaved people at Mount Vernon who were owned directly by George Washington, Anderson was emancipated in 1801, two years after Washington’s death in 1799.
-Anderson was now free but his family remained enslaved because Agnes and her children were considered part of the Custis estate of Martha Washington, George’s wife.
+Like all enslaved people at Mount Vernon who were owned directly by George Washington, Anderson was emancipated in 1801, two years after Washington died in 1799.
+Anderson was now free, but his family remained enslaved because Agnes and her children were considered part of the Custis estate of Martha Washington, George’s wife.
 The provisions of the estate prohibited George or Martha Washington from freeing what were known as the Custis slaves.
-After Martha Washington’s death in 1802, Agnes and her children became the property of Martha (Patty) Parke Custis, one of Martha Washington’s granddaughters.
+After Martha Washington died in 1802, Agnes and her children became the property of Martha (Patty) Parke Custis, one of Martha Washington’s granddaughters.

-Anderson eventually earned enough money to purchase and free some of his still enslaved family members including his daughter Charity, his grandchildren William and Eliza, and Eliza’s children James, William, and John.
-In the 1830s, Anderson and his grandson William, along with 12 other former slaves and their descendants, returned to Mount Vernon to help with the construction of the new tomb for George Washington.
+Anderson eventually earned enough money to purchase and free some of his still enslaved family members, including his daughter Charity, his grandchildren William and Eliza, and Eliza’s children James, William, and John.
+In the 1830s, Anderson and his grandson William, along with 12 other former slaves and their descendants, returned to Mount Vernon to help construct the new tomb for George Washington.
 Anderson remained at Mount Vernon and died there on February 20, 1845.